lalomartins/meteor-shower/README.md

 ### Please manage my dependencies

 No problem.

-### On development mode, this app should be run in a certain environment

-We can do that.
 We can get packages as:

 * Atmosphere smart packages
 * Git repos (any branch, tag, or even specific revision)